Git-introductory-session/exercises/Exercises.md

 ### 1.1 Init, branches and commits ([hints](./Hints/Exercise-1-1.md))
 1. Initialize a repository (repo A)
+2. Create a file a file named "README.md" with some text in it
+3. Add the text file to the index (stage the changes)
+4. Commit the changes
-2. Create a branch "exercise-1-1" and switch to it
+5. Create a branch "exercise-1-1" and switch to it
-3. Create a text file with "Exercise 1.1" in it
+6. Create a text file with "Exercise 1.1" in it
-4. Add the text file to the index (stage the changes)
+7. Stage the changes
-5. Commit
+8. Commit
-6. Add the word "edited" to the text file and commit again
+9. Add the word "edited" to the text file and commit again
-7. Merge the branch into master
+10. Merge the branch into master

 ### 1.2 .gitignore ([hints](./Hints/Exercise-1-2.md))
 1. Make a branch "exercise-1-2" and switch to it